rbsco/freepn/README.md

 # Tauri + SvelteKit + TypeScript
+[TODO]
+1. Create a website blocker.
+Prototype in Py, then execute in Rust

 This template should help get you started developing with Tauri, SvelteKit and TypeScript in Vite.